Trygvemb/Algorithms-Cloud-computing/Assignment:AWSNetworkingAndEC2Setup.md

 1. **Launch an EC2 Instance:**
    - Go to **EC2** in the AWS Management Console and click **Launch Instance**.
-   - Choose an Amazon Machine Image (AMI), such as Amazon Linux 2 or Ubuntu.
+   - Choose Linux Amazon Machine Image (AMI).
    - Choose **t2.micro** for a free-tier eligible instance type.
    - In **Configure Instance**, select the **public subnet** and enable the auto-assign public IP option.
    - In **Security Groups**, create a new security group and allow **SSH (port 22)** and **HTTP (port 80)** traffic.